Construction of the World Trade Center: Perimeter

 The perimeter structure was constructed of prefabricated modular pieces, which consisted of three columns, three stories tall, connected by spandrel plates.
 The perimeter columns had a square cross section, 14 in on a side, and were constructed of welded steel plate.
 The thickness of the plates and grade of structural steel varied over the height of the tower, ranging from 36,000 to 100,000 pounds per square inch (260 to 670 MPa).
 The thickness of the steel plates decreased with height because they were required to support lesser amounts of building mass and wind loads on higher floors.
 However, the steel grade increased with height.
 Columns were made of higher grades than spandrels.
 Steel grade was higher near the corner.
 From the 7th floor to the ground level, and down to the foundation, the columns were spaced 10 ft apart to accommodate doorways.
 All columns were placed on bedrock, which, unlike that in Midtown Manhattan, where the bedrock is shallow, is at 65–85 feet (20–26 m) below the surface.

 The spandrel plates, typically 52 in deep, were welded to the exterior columns to create the modular pieces off-site at the fabrication shop.
-Each of the modular pieces weigh 22 tons, was 10 ft wide and 24 to 36 ft tall, and extended for two full floors and half of two more floors.
+Each of the modular pieces typically weighed 22 tons and was 10 ft wide and 24 to 36 ft tall, spanning two or three floors.
 Adjacent modules were bolted together, with the splices occurring at mid-span of the columns and spandrels.
 The spandrel plates were located at each floor, transmitting shear stress between columns, allowing them to work together in resisting lateral loads.
 Other than at the mechanical floors, the joints between modules were staggered vertically, so the column splices between adjacent modules were not at the same floor.